ldemidov/MessageTransitExample/README.md

 ## Expansion ideas

-  * Create new ITransitChannel to handle receiving data from sockets, files or other sources.
+  * Create new ITransitChannel implementations handle receiving data from sockets, files or other sources.
   * Notify observers for invalid data that fails parsing
+  * Scale number of processing threads based on traffic volume
+  * Pre-allocate memory for Message using an object pool
   * Implement a factory of parsing strategies to handle receiving different message types on the same channel